-A copy of any notice sent to Party A pursuant to Section 5 or 6 or Exhibit A must also be sent to (i) Enron Capital & Trade Resources Corp., Attention: Corporate Secretary at the above address and facsimile no. (713) 853-2534, and (ii) Enron Capital & Trade Resources Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no. (713) 646-4818.
+A copy of any notice sent to Party A pursuant to Section 5 or 6 or Exhibit A or B must also be sent to (i) Enron Capital & Trade Resources Corp., Attention: Corporate Secretary at the above address and facsimile no. (713) 853-2534, and (ii) Enron Capital & Trade Resources Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no. (713) 646-4818.

 Address for notices or communications to Party B: